CharlieWarly/CharlieWarly.github.io/_posts/2024-09-02-first-post.md

 # Fun Fact

 Red foxes (_Vulpes vulpes_) are clever solitary hunters with retractable claws and usually live 2 to 4 years in the wild.
 They are opportunistic omnivores with a varied diet and little dietary fuss.
 Their young are called kits, while a group of red foxes is known as a skulk or a leash, and females are referred to as vixens.
-Red foxes typically make their homes in dens. - [Red Fox](https://kids.nationalgeographic.com/animals/mammals/facts/red-fox)
+Red foxes typically make their homes in dens. - [National Geographic Kids](https://kids.nationalgeographic.com/animals/mammals/facts/red-fox)